-- Sit with your arms outstretched as shown above, (in this diagram the right arm is painful) - Flex the wrist off your painful arm, resisting the movement with your other hand. - This creates a static contraction of the muscles and tendons on the inside of your elbow - The wrist should not actually move during the exercise - You should start by only working at about 50% of your maximum push, less if 50% is uncomfortable. - Eventually you want to get up to about 70% of your maximum. - You should hold the push for about 50 seconds and repeat 2-3 x per day.
+- Stand with your painful arm by your side , bent at the elbow as shown above - Place your other hand on the outside of your bent arm as shown above - Try and rotate the shoulder outward, resisting the movement with your other hand as shown above - You should start by only working at about 50% of your maximum push, less if 50% is uncomfortable.
+Eventually you want to get up to about 70% of your maximum. - You should hold the push for about 50 seconds and repeat 2-3 x per day.